First Days Survival Guide

 Two girls standing outside a campus building

-First things first: It’s helpful to get your MCard as soon as possible, so you can start riding city buses for free.
+First things first: It’s helpful to get your MCard as soon as possible, so you can start riding city buses for free and get other perks.

 If you’re bringing a car: Familiarize yourself with the state of Michigan’s requirements for car insurance and registration.
-Tip: If you need to go to the Secretary of State’s office, make an appointment online to save yourself a long wait.
+Tip: If you need to go to the Secretary of State’s office, make an appointment online to save yourself the wait.

 Learn the bus routes: There are two kinds of buses in Ann Arbor — “blue buses” aka the Magic Bus run by the university, and city buses known as AAATA or TheRide.
 You can ride both for free with your MCard.
 Download the Michigan App for help with finding your way around.

-If you need to open a bank account: The International Center provides some information about banking in Ann Arbor.
+If you need to open a bank account: The International Center provides some information about banking and personal finance.
 If you prefer a local bank, check out the U-M Treasurer’s Office Local Bank Survey, which lists locations and services for all banks on or near campus.

 If you have immigration questions: Contact your program or advisor for guidance.
 You can also consult with the International Center.